Temytopeariyo/Spotify-Music-Analysis/README.md

 ![image](https://github.com/Temytopeariyo/Spotify-Music-Analysis/assets/81833143/17ab73f3-21b9-4770-aba4-1ee30d9aabef)

-This way, you can see your performance as artist and improve on your musical (song recording) strategy.
+This way, Artists can see their performance and improve on their musical (song recording) strategy.

 You can interact with the report [HERE]()